ambergristle/lichess-slack-app/README.md

 - clean up messages
   - if i add some kind of id maybe?
 - splitting tables?
+  - bot schedules in different table allows for schedules by user
 - submit button for noon-ok
 - unsub button
+- multiple channel registration?